eic/epic/calibrations/README.md

-## Calibrations for the ECCE detector
+## Calibrations for the EPIC detector

-Calibrations and constants for this ECCE detector setup.
+Calibrations and constants for this EPIC detector setup.
 These values are used in the reconstruction.
 Each relevant subsystem that requires calibration data should have its own subdirectory with relevant calibration files, preferably in JSON format.